lynndylanhurley/ng-token-auth/README.md

 * Seamless integration with the [devise token auth](https://github.com/lynndylanhurley/devise_token_auth) Rails gem
 * Extensive [event notifications](#events)
 * Allows for extensive [configuration](#configuration) to work with any API
-* Session support using cookies or localStorage
+* Session support using cookies or sessionStorage
 * Tested with Chrome, Safari, Firefox and [IE8+](#internet-explorer)

 # [Live Demo](http://ng-token-auth-demo.herokuapp.com/)